House & Apartment

 What is pay and stay?

-Tenants have a one-time right to pay and stay even after an eviction case is filed in:
+Some Illinois tenants have a one-time right to pay and stay even after an eviction case is filed.
+Other Illinois tenants can ask their landlords to agree to let them pay and stay.

 Pay and stay means that before a judge has entered an eviction order, a tenant protected by pay and stay laws can pay the following to the landlord: